New York City's 44th City Council district: Recent election results

+2025 general

+2025 special

+Following Kalman Yeger's resignation to serve in the New York State Assembly, a special election was triggered for this seat.
+Like all municipal special elections in New York City, the race is officially nonpartisan, with all candidates running on ballot lines of their own creation.
+Following Ballot Question 1's approval in 2019, special elections will also utilize ranked-choice voting.

+2023 (redistricting)

+Due to redistricting and the 2020 changes to the New York City Charter, councilmembers elected during the 2021 and 2023 City Council elections will serve two-year terms, with full four-year terms resuming after the 2025 New York City Council elections.

 2021

 In 2019, voters in New York City approved Ballot Question 1, which implemented ranked-choice voting in all local elections.
 Under the new system, voters have the option to rank up to five candidates for every local office.
 Voters whose first-choice candidates fare poorly will have their votes redistributed to other candidates in their ranking until one candidate surpasses the 50 percent threshold.
 If one candidate surpasses 50 percent in first-choice votes, then ranked-choice tabulations will not occur.

 2017

 In 2017, Councilman David Greenfield left the Council in order to lead the Metropolitan Council on Jewish Poverty.
 Because his departure occurred after the filing deadline for his seat, local political leaders – among them Greenfield himself – could bypass a regular primary election and instead choose the Democratic nominee for the seat.
 The chosen candidate was Kalman Yeger, who had previously been set to run against Councilman Chaim Deutsch in a neighboring district.
 The process was roundly criticized by good government groups, and eventually drew an unsuccessful general election challenge from Yoni Hikind, the son of then-Assemblyman Dov Hikind.